SauleRub/global-labor-compliance-dashboard/README.md

 ⸻

+⚠️ **Data Availability Note**
+Some years (2008–2015) are missing from the dataset due to gaps in the original ILO/World Bank sources.
+Tableau filters display only available data, so the timeline reflects these reporting limitations.

 🔮 Next Steps (Future Improvements)

     •   ⚡ Automate updates → set up Tableau Public extracts to refresh data regularly.